MilkyBruv/jocoa/README.md

 `dependancies` - List of relative path the all `.jar` libraries.

+`natives` - Path to `.dll` and `.so` files.

 `classfiles` - Name of folder `.class` files will be created in.

-Run `jocoa` in the base dir of your java project and your project should compile and run.
+To compile, run `jocoa` in the base dir of your java project and your project should compile and run.